lukensmall/pkg_ping/README.md

 It will precache your dns server by looking up the mirror's ip addresses.
 This way, there is no inconsistency between runs after your dns cache is updated.

+I did some reworking, including restarting for most cases and reinstantiating /etc/instalurl if there is an error and locking the file from the new set of processes.

 This program should work on OpenBSD versions 6.4+ (Up to 6.6 as of this writing) and won't compile for earlier versions.